Fred Godfrey (songwriter)

 Fred Godfrey (17 September 1880 – 22 February 1953) was the pen name of Llewellyn Williams, a World War I songwriter.
-He is best known for the songs "Take Me Back to Dear Old Blighty" (1916) and "Bless 'Em All" (1917), a 1940s hit recorded by George Formby that can be found on many war films.
+He is best known for the songs "Take Me Back to Dear Old Blighty" (1916) and "Bless 'Em All" (1917), which became a 1940s hit when recorded by George Formby and which can be found on many war films.

 Early life

-Llewellyn Williams was born on 17 September 1880 in Swansea.
+Williams was born on 17 September 1880 in Swansea.
 He was one of the sons of Robert Williams, an auctioneer, and Maria Jane Knight, a sailor's daughter.
 They had married in 1864 in Caernarvon.

 On 1 July 1901 he married Bertha Lloyd.
-(One of her cousins was Collie Knox, a well-known Daily Mail journalist of the 1930s and 1940s.
-Her older brother, Charles Ellis Lloyd was a Welsh novelist.)
+One of her cousins was Collie Knox, a well-known Daily Mail journalist of the 1930s and 1940s.
+Her older brother, Charles Ellis Lloyd was a Welsh novelist.
 The wedding was in Treherbert, after which they moved to 6 Streatham Place, London.
 They had four children.